-The LM20125 is designed to work well in multi-rail power supply architectures.
+The LM20136 is designed to work well in multi-rail power supply architectures.
 The output voltage of the device can be configured to track a higher voltage rail using the SS/TRK pin.
-If the output of the LM20125 is pre-biased at startup it will not sink current to pull the output low until the internal soft-start ramp exceeds the voltage at the feedback pin.
+If the output of the LM20136 is pre-biased at startup it will not pull the output low.

-The LM20125 is offered in a 16-pin HTSSOP package with an exposed pad that can be soldered to the PCB, eliminating the need for bulky heatsinks.
+The LM20136 is offered in a 16-pin HTSSOP package with an exposed pad that can be soldered to the PCB, eliminating the need for bulky heatsinks.